CelliesProjects/ESP32_VS1053_Stream/README.md

 ```c++
 bool connecttohost(url, user, pwd, offset)
 ```
-Note: When a stream does not start in this library but it does play on your desktop or laptop you can try increasing the connection timeout.<br>
+Note: When a stream does not start in this library but it does play on your desktop or laptop you can try increasing the connection timeout.
-You can do this in
-`ESP32_VS1053_Stream.h` by increasing these values:<br>
+You can do this in `ESP32_VS1053_Stream.h` by increasing these values:
 ```c++
 #define VS1053_CONNECT_TIMEOUT_MS 250
 #define VS1053_CONNECT_TIMEOUT_MS_SSL 750